-As long as the Bear Lake Sockeye run has low escapement, fishing pressure will continue to shire the bear lake.
+As long as the Bear Lake Sockeye run has low escapement, Itshing Pressure will continue to shirt as new run has low escapement, Itshing

 The chinook are being caught by some and then backpacked over 3 km to camp.
 Due to budget restraints in 1982, the Bear Lake chinook stocks could not be assessed (as requested in 1981 narrative) for a harvestable surplus.
 If, during the 1983 escapement it is found that there is no available surplus of Bear River chinooks, then regardless of fishermen notificatio court action will undoubtedly be necessary for observance of the closure.
 (Bear River is closed to the taking of chinooks for conservation) Subdistrict staff request direction as to whether this illegal chinook fishery should continue or be stopped.